 To avoid analysis problems, the new filter and O-ring must be clean.
 Wear gloves when performing this task.
 Do not touch the parts with bare hands.

-1. Use a wrench to remove the sample tube fitting from the analyzer.
+- 1. Remove the Dewar and sample tube (or plug). - 2.
+Close the sample valve. - 3.
+Use a wrench to remove the sample tube fitting from the analyzer.